nathanvda/on_the_spot/README.markdown

     rails g on_the_spot:install

-Inside your `routes.rb` you provide the catch-all
+Inside your `routes.rb` you either provide the catch-all

     match ':controller(/:action(/:id(.:format)))'

-This is not ideal: i am looking for a better solution.
+or you type something like

+    resources :posts do
+      collection do
+        get :update_attribute_on_the_spot
+      end
+    end

+While this last is the best solution, you need to do this for each controller that uses the on-the-spot editing.
+For the moment i do not know of any better solution, but i am always open for suggestions!

+Inside your `application.html.haml` you will need to add below the default javascripts:

+    = javascript_include_tag :on_the_spot

-But that is all you need to do to start using it!
+That is all you need to do to start using it!

 ## Usage